-Nestle had managed to build Crosse & Blackwell’s market share in the British soup market to 27 percent by 1973.
+Nestle had built Crosse & Blackwell’s share of the British soup market to 27 percent by 1973.
 This was followed by disaster, as supermarkets began to rationalise their product lines and introduce own-label offerings.
 Crosse & Blackwell’s share of the soup market fell by almost two thirds between 1979 and 1986.
-A company-wide meeting was called to discuss the alarming fall in sales in 1982.
-Crosse & Blackwell accounted for less than ten percent of soup sales by 1985, and had been de-listed by some supermarket chains.
+Crosse & Blackwell accounted for less than ten percent of soup sales by 1985, and had been delisted by some supermarket chains.

 Crosse & Blackwell focused mainly on soup, Branston pickle and sauces, and Waistline salad cream by 1982.

-Crosse & Blackwell found itself unable to compete with Heinz and was squeezed at the lower end of the market by supermarket own-label products.
-In 1994 Nestle announced that it would close two canning operations at its Peterhead and Staverton sites, while a cold sauce factory in Milnthorpe would be closed, resulting in the loss of 515 jobs.
+Unable to compete with Heinz, and squeezed at the lower end of the market by supermarket own-label products, in 1994 Nestle announced that it would close two canning operations at its Peterhead and Staverton sites, while a cold sauce factory in Milnthorpe would be closed, resulting in the loss of 515 jobs.
 All three operations had been unprofitable for some time.
-Nestle cited cheap supermarket own brand products for the closures.
 The tomato ketchup and standard salad cream lines were withdrawn.

 In 1998 Nestle closed the remaining operations at the Peterhead plant, with the loss of 170 jobs, and transferred operations to Hadfield in Manchester, citing lower transport costs.

-Nestle sold the remaining British operations (principally Branston Pickle and Sarsons vinegar) to Premier Foods in 2002 and the American operations were sold to J M Smucker in 2004.
+Nestle sold the remaining British operations (principally Branston Pickle and Sarson’s vinegar) to Premier Foods in 2002.
+The American operations were sold to J M Smucker in 2004.

-The Branston Pickle and Sarsons vinegar operations were sold seperately to Mizkan Foods of Japan in 2012.
+The Branston Pickle and Sarsons vinegar operations were sold separately to Mizkan Foods of Japan in 2012.
 Branston Pickle and its factory in Bury St Edmunds were valued at £92.5 million, and Sarsons was valued at £41 million.
 Due to the change in ownership, Branston Pickle no longer carries the Crosse & Blackwell name.